Driving in a non-EU country

 An International Driving Permit is needed for driving within countries that are not Member States with the European Union, or that are not party to the Geneva Convention on Road Traffic.
 It is not required to drive within the EU, or within the countries that are party to the Geneva Convention on Road Traffic, as the Maltese Driving Licence is accepted within the EU.

-You may apply for an International Driving Permit across the counter by submitting the International Driving Permit DRV06 application together with a medical certificate.
+You may apply for an International Driving Permit across the counter by submitting the International Driving Permit DRV06 application.
 You may also submit your application online on mygov.mt using your e-id account.

 1. Application for an International Driving Permit DRV06

 2 .
 Copy of the identity card

 5 .
 Payment of €33.25

 Maltese driving licences are valid in any EU member state.